Golden History Museum: open daily 10-4:30 (except Tuesday)

 Read biographies of important locals and learn some surprising facts.
 The changing exhibit currently features 21 women who were influential in Golden along with key artifacts from their personal effects.

 View, study, and watch professionals and volunteers document important Golden artifacts.
 Peruse new items coming in and interact with staff.
-A full research library with both new and rare books pertaining to Golden’s history, maps, directories, and files as well as digitized newspapers and photographs are easily accessed.
+A full research library with both new and rare books pertaining to Golden’s history, maps, directories, and files are accessible by appointment.
+Digitized newspapers and photographs are easily viewable at a dedicated workstation.

 Our hands-on space encourages building and playing while exploring Golden’s clay-mining heritage.
 Other family activities are found throughout the museum inviting children and adults to create, search, discover, and interact together.